binarydev-team/.github/profile/README.md

 # BinaryDev

 BinaryDev is a development-focused organization creating clean and efficient software.
-Our main project is **EasyTask**, a modern, improved remake of traditional task managers — built to be faster, clearer, and more reliable.
+Our main project is **EasyTask**, a modern, improved remake of traditional task managers, built to be faster, clearer, and more reliable.

 ---